The Horse Lurja: Georgia

-In a Georgian tale titled Arcivis švili and translated into Russian as "Сын орла" ("Eagle Son") or into German as Der Sohn des Adlers, a king has no children, until one day his wife gives birth to an eagle.
+In a Georgian tale titled Arcivis švili and translated into Russian as "Сын орла" ("Eagle Son") and into German as Der Sohn des Adlers, a king has no children, until one day his wife gives birth to an eagle.
 The king orders for a hole to be excavated and the eagle to be thrown down there.
 The eagle is fed with oxen, and devours the royal cattle in no time.
 The king announces that the populace is to feed the bird with their cattle or, lacking it, with humans.
 One day, an orphan girl is selected as the next sacrifice and goes to her mother's grave to weep over her fate.
 The mother's spirit appears to the girl and advises her: she is to dress in a buffalo hide and ask the eagle prince to take off its skin.
 The girl obeys the instructions and is roped down the hole in a buffalo skin.
 The eagle watches her intently and orders her to take off her skin, but the girl retorts that the eagle should take off his first.
 The eagle obeys and sheds the birdskin to become a youth of so great a beauty he illuminates the hole.
 Some servants of the king fail to hear any screams, and go to check: the girl is still alive, and a youth is there as well, with no trace of the eagle.
 The servants tell the king, who does not believe them and has them executed.
 Then, the goes to check for himself and confirms the servants' story.
 He marries his son, now human, to the girl, and gives her a magical horse.
 One day, the prince has to journey to another city, and borrows his wife's magical horse.
 While he is away, his wife gives birth to a golden-haired boy, and writes a letter the tell her husband the good news.
 A royal messenger is given the letter to deliver to the prince, but spends the night in a house.
 A woman that lives in the house writes that the princess gave birth to a puppy.
 The messenger delivers the false letter, and the prince writes that she is to be protected until his return.
 The same messenger spends the night again at the same house, and the same woman takes the true letter and falsifies it with a command to take the princess and her son and burn them in an oven.
 The princess and her son are put in a chest and taken to the oven.
 However, her magical horse rushes to her, takes the chest out of the oven and rides with it to another land.
 The horse arrives at a desert and bursts open the chest, releasing mother and son.
 With no more strength, the horse tells the princess she can use its tail as a whip, so that, with every crack of the whip on the ground, the desert can be filled with flowers.
 The horse dies, and the princess follows the horse's instructions.
 Mother and son live out their days in this new land, and the boy grows up as a fine hunter.
-The tale then veers into tale type ATU 315, "The Faithless Mother".
+The tale then segues into tale type ATU 315, "The Faithless Mother".